National Animal Ethics Advisory Committee

 - the New Zealand Anti-vivisection Society and Helping You Help Animals have offered to be points of contact for organisations and researchers who have animals appropriate for rehoming.

-NAEAC is currently updating the Good practice guide for the use of animals in research, testing and teaching to include guidance for rehoming.
+NAEAC has updated the Good practice guide for the use of animals in research, testing and teaching to include guidance for rehoming.

 Comment on petition to ban the forced swim test in New Zealand

 On 7 October 2019, Parliament received a petition calling for a ban on forced swim tests.
 The petition was referred to Parliament’s Economic Development, Science and Innovation Committee.
 The select committee issued its report on 10 March 2020.